 The same NTP server must be configured on all NSX Edge VMs or Bare Metal Edges in an Edge cluster.

-NSX Edge nodes are supported only on ESXi-based hosts with Intel chipsets.
+NSX Edge nodes are supported on ESXi-based hosts with Intel chipsets.
 If an unsupported chipset type is used, vSphere EVC mode may prevent Edge nodes from starting, showing an error message in the console.
 See NSX Edge VM System Requirements.

 NSX Edge Support of vSphere Business Continuity Features

 Starting in NSX-T Data Center 2.5.1, vMotion, DRS, and vSphere HA are supported for NSX Edge nodes.